KeliKunj/DevTinder/README.md

 - Create POST /signup API to add data to database
 - Push some documents using API calls from postman
 - Error Handling using try , catch

+- JS object vs JSON (difference)
+- Add the express.json middleware to your app
+- Make your signup API dynamic to recieve data from the end user
+- User.findOne with duplicate email ids, which object returned
+- API - Get user by email
+- API - Feed API - GET /feed - get all the users from the database
+- API - Get user by ID
+- Create a delete user API
+- Difference between PATCH and PUT
+- API - Update a user
+- Explore the Mongoose Documention for Model methods
+- What are options in a Model.findOneAndUpdate method, explore more about it
+- API - Update the user with email ID

+### To Use Mongo DB - https://cloud.mongodb.com/v2/689a0371b7a2da30974e32a2#/clusters - Provide IP